ExodusMovement/binauth/README.md

 # Binauth

 The `@exodus/binauth` package provides a stateless authentication mechanism, allowing clients to authenticate themselves to the server as a given ed25519 public key.
+Validation tokens and challenges are issued by signing binary data.

 The client must install and use `@exodus/sodium-crypto`, and the server must install both `@exodus/binauth` and `@exodus/sodium-crypto`.